Ivan Zorin

 • Docker basics;

-• GitHub Actions under the hood;
+• GitHub Actions under the hood to improve and maintain test & build pipelines;

-• coding “tidiness”, implemented & powered by clang-format for C/C++ and by linters for Bash & Python;
+• coding “tidiness”, implemented & powered by clang-format for C & C++ and by linters for Bash & Python;

-• a lot of “glue scripting” between makefiles, JSON configs, Bash, Python & C/C++ code;
+• a lot of “glue scripting” between makefiles, JSON configs, Bash, Python & C & C++ code;

-• minor refactoring of C/C++ code & adding new features;
+• minor refactoring of C & C++ code & adding new features;

 • soft skills, to find & develop acceptable & compromise solutions for problems with the community together.